Table of Contents

 There are 2 components which must be configured for an Analog Threshold to operate.
 These are:

-- Analog Input: The analog input which the threshold will be evaluated against.
+The analog input which the threshold will be evaluated against. i.e. our sensor must be correctly wired, configured, and a Configuring Task Schedules

-- Enable Low/High Threshold: The bounds of the threshold which would trigger an alarm.
+The bounds of the thresholds which would trigger an alarm.

 Settings of an Analog Threshold: